×

 If you are thinking about moving to Coban, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Coban can vary greatly depending on the location and size of the property.
 For a one-bedroom apartment in the city center, the monthly rent can be quite affordable, while a similar apartment outside the city center can be significantly cheaper.
 If you're looking to buy property, the price per square meter for an apartment in the city center is relatively moderate, but again, it can be much less expensive outside of the city center.
-Please note that these are average prices and actual costs may vary," remarked one expat in Coban, Guatemala.
+Please note that these are average prices and actual costs may vary," said one expat in Coban.

 Should I buy or rent a home in Coban?